cfw-guide/dsi.cfw.guide/_pages/en_US/dumping-cartridges.md

    - Full: Padding included
    - Trim: Padding removed
-1. Repeat steps 3-5 for all cartridges you wish to dump The dump will be found in `SD:/gm9i/out`.
+1. Repeat steps 3-5 for all cartridges you wish to dump

+The dumped cartridges will be found in `sd:/gm9i/out`.
+{: .notice--success}